naruarjun/academic-resume/content/home/experience.md

     description: |2-
         Working on the development and testing of the Perception software stack for the autonomous vehicle:

+        * Created camera-based object detection and tracking module.
-        * Worked on the camera-based object detection, traffic light detection and classification and tracking module.
+        * Created camera-based traffic light detection and tracking module.
-        * Setup infrastructure for benchmarking several state-of-the-art 2D object detectors on autonomous driving datasets such as BDD100K.
+        * Setup infrastructure for benchmarking several state-of-the-art 2D object detectors on autonomous driving datasets such as BDD100K and Indian Driving Dataset.
-        * Created a novel metric for evaluating detection of traffic lights as a function of the distance to the traffic light.
-        * Created ROS nodes for deploying these detectors on a Jetson AGX Xavier as part of the autonomous stack of the car using Torchscript and OpenCV.
+        * Created ROS nodes for deploying these detectors on a Jetson AGX Xavier as part of the autonomous stack of the car using Torchscript and OpenCV with a frame rate of 22 FPS.
-        * Currently benchmarking and hypothesizing multi-task models for object detection, lane detection and object tracking.
-        * Settign up infrastructure for scenario-based performance and safety testing of the perception stack.
+        * Position and speed of detected objects were estimated by fusing Camera and LIDAR data using a Kalman Filter and calibration information.
+        * Created a Traffic Light color classifier using Gaussian Mixture Models.
+        * Working on an annotation tool that uses calibration information to facilitate multi-sensor annotation.

   - title: Student Trainee
     company: Samsung R&D Institute India - Bangalore Pvt.
 Ltd.